-Pride in STEM is run by an independent group of LGBT+ scientists & engineers from around the world.
+Pride in STEM is a charity run by an independent group of LGBTQIA+ scientists & engineers from around the world.
 Proud of who we are and what we do.
-We aim to showcase and support all LGBT+ people in STEM fields.
+We aim to showcase and support all LGBTQIA+ people in STEM fields.

 Who We Are

-Pride in STEM is a charitable trust run by an independent group of LGBT+ scientists & engineers from around the world.
+Pride in STEM is a charity run by an independent group of LGBTQIA+ scientists & engineers from around the world.
 Proud of who we are and what we do.

 By showing that not everyone working in STEM fits the same

-As such, we’re here to share our voice as LGBT+ individuals in STEM who want to show that science is for everyone.
+As such, we’re here to share our voice as LGBTQIA+ individuals in STEM who want to show that science is for everyone.